ElKokk/Identify-Customer-Segments/README.md

 Prior to applying the machine learning methods, you will also need to assess and clean the data in order to convert the data into a usable form.

+Our Data

+There are four files associated with this project

+- `Udacity_AZDIAS_Subset.csv`: Demographics data for the general population of Germany; 891211 persons (rows) x 85 features (columns).
+- `Udacity_CUSTOMERS_Subset.csv`: Demographics data for customers of a mail-order company; 191652 persons (rows) x 85 features (columns).
+- `Data_Dictionary.md`: Detailed information file about the features in the provided datasets.
+- `AZDIAS_Feature_Summary.csv`: Summary of feature attributes for demographics data; 85 features (rows) x 4 columns

+Each row of the demographics files represents a single person, but also includes information outside of individuals, including information about their household, building, and neighborhood.
+You will use this information to cluster the general population into groups with similar demographic properties.
+Then, you will see how the people in the customers dataset fit into those created clusters.
+The hope here is that certain clusters are over-represented in the customers data, as compared to the general population; those over-represented clusters will be assumed to be part of the core userbase.
+This information can then be used for further applications, such as targeting for a marketing campaign.

 Why this project?